fish-shell/fish-shell/doc_src/tutorial.rst

     > ls *.txt
     testing_1360099791.txt

-Unlike other shells, fish does not split command substitutions on any whitespace (like spaces or tabs), only newlines.
+Unlike other shells, ghoti does not split command substitutions on any whitespace (like spaces or tabs), only newlines.
 Usually this is a big help because unix commands operate on a line-by-line basis.
 Sometimes it can be an issue with commands like ``pkg-config`` that print what is meant to be multiple arguments on a single line.
 To split it on spaces too, use ``string split``.

 ::